Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Design of TORTA

 \subsection{Macro-Level Allocation: OT with RL}

 The macro-level allocation layer addresses the strategic distribution of GPU inference tasks across geographical regions.
-This layer operates by first establishing a baseline allocation strategy using optimal transport theory, which then serves as a supervised signal for reinforcement learning optimization.
+This layer operates by first establishing an upper-bound allocation strategy using optimal transport theory (as proved in Appendix), which then serves as a supervised signal for reinforcement learning optimization.
 The two-stage scheme enables the system to leverage the theoretical optimality guarantees of optimal transport while adapting to complex temporal dynamics through reinforcement learning.